psathyrella/partis/manual.md

 Depending on your setup, the `sudo` may be unnecessary.
 Note the `-v`, which mounts the root of the host filesystem to `/host` inside the container.

-Now you can run individual partis commands (described below), poke around in the code, or run the scons targets `test` or `validate`.
+Now you can run individual partis commands (described below) and poke around in the code.
 If you just want to annotate a set of BCR sequences, say on your machine at `/path/to/yourseqs.fa`, run

 ```./bin/annotate --infname /host/path/to/yourseqs.fa```.